 Clicking on any of the Denton County or city facilities below will direct you to an information page with Inmate Search, Visitation, Mail, Phone, Email, Court cases, Most Wanted, Recent Arrests, Bail/Bond and more.

-Denton County Jail offenders, unless they are bailed or bonded out, or released on their own recognizance, will remain locked up until their trial.
-Once convicted and sentenced, as long as the sentence is under one year, offenders will do their time in a facility in Denton County.
+Dallas County Jail offenders, unless they are bailed or bonded out, or released on their own recognizance, will remain locked up until their trial.
+Once convicted and sentenced, as long as the sentence is under one year, offenders will do their time in a facility in Dallas County.

 Regional Jails – Regional Jails are staffed and managed by a separate division made up of board members from several cities, towns, and counties from a state.
 Regional jails are funded by the jurisdictions that have inmates in the regional jail and pay their share of the overall cost based upon the number of beds they have committed to.